-What is company culture and how does it impact the workplace?
+What is company culture, and how does it impact the workplace?
 Company culture is the personality of a company.
 It defines the environment in which employees work.
-Company culture includes a variety of elements, including work environment, company mission, value, ethics, expectations, and goals.
+Company culture includes various elements, including the work environment, company mission, values, ethics, expectations, and goals.
+So what are company culture interview questions that you can expect?
+In this blog, we will discuss this in more detail.

 For example, some companies have a team-based culture with employee participation on all levels, while others have a more traditional and formal management style.
 Other companies have a casual workplace without many rules and regulations.